-- A sudden stratospheric warming (SSW) event in the polar stratosphere induces upwelling in the tropical lower stratosphere.
+A sudden stratospheric warming (SSW) event in the polar stratosphere induces upwelling in the tropical lower stratosphere.
 The upwelling causes adiabatic cooling of the lower stratosphere and the tropical tropopause Layer (TTL), and as a result, cirrus clouds in the TTL occur frequently during a SSW (Eguchi et al., 2007; Eguchi and Kodera, 2010; Eguchi et al., 2015).
 An SSW occurred around 25 January 2010, and cirrus cloud occurrence increased after that date (Kodera et al., 2015; Eguchi et al., 2015).
-Figure 9 shows the 2.5° box-averaged cirrus occurrence seven days before and after the key date (25 January), with in- - 30 creasing occurrence especially over the convective regions including South America, equatorial Africa, the Maritime Continent, and the western Pacific.
+Figure 9 shows the 2.5° box-averaged cirrus occurrence seven days before and after the key date (25 January), with increasing occurrence especially over the convective regions including South America, equatorial Africa, the Maritime Continent, and the western Pacific.
 The spatial distribution of cirrus fraction derived from the TANSO-FTS water vapor saturated band method was clearer than that from CALIOP, and the fraction was larger than that from CALIOP.
-It is clear that the TANSO-FTS water vapor saturated band method is superior for studying cirrus cloud features over a short period.
+The TANSO-FTS water vapor saturated band method could be useful for studying cirrus cloud features over a short period.